signalfx/gateway/README.md

         {
             "Filename": "/tmp/filewrite.csv",
             "Name": "filelocal",
-            "type": "csv"
+            "Type": "csv"
         }
 ```

 #### carbon (for write)

 You can write datapoints to a carbon server.
 If the point came from a carbon
-listener, it will write the same way the proxy saw it.
+listener, it will write the same way the gateway saw it.
 Host/Port define where
 the carbon server is.

 ```